tymyrddin/purple/source/docs/systems-architecture/the-role.md

 entirely different outcomes.

 The emotional layer also applies to the architect's own relationship with their work.
 Architects who have invested significantly in a design are not well positioned to evaluate criticism of it objectively.
-The [survival stances](../foundations/organisational-development/satir-core.md) [Satir](../foundations/organisational-development/satir-core.md) described are as available to architects as to anyone else: the computing retreat into technical justification when a decision is challenged, the blaming response when implementation diverges from the design, the placating agreement that masks continued reservations.
+The [survival stances](../foundations/organisational-development/satir-core.md) are as available to architects as to anyone else: the computing retreat into technical justification when a decision is challenged, the blaming response when implementation diverges from the design, the placating agreement that masks continued reservations.